 We recommend that you support the wing in at least 3 places to spread the load.
-The wing should be transported with the control frame down to minimise the chance of damage to the cross tubes.
+The wing should be transported with the control frame down (U Bracket on top) to minimise the chance of damage to the cross tubes.